stefandzogovic/docker-elk/README.md

 # How it Works

 Docker compose consists of 6 containers.
 Cluster of 3 ElasticSearch nodes with storage persistence.
-1 Kibana container, 1 LogStash container, 1 container that runs Apache Web Server and FileBeat.
+1 Kibana container, 1 LogStash container, 1 Ubuntu container that runs Apache Web Server and FileBeat.
 FileBeat sends Apache's logs over to LogStash which are then forwarded to ES nodes.

 Give Kibana a few seconds to initialize, then access the Kibana web UI by hitting